Navigation » List of Schools » East Los Angeles College » Economics » Econ 001 – Microeconomics Principles » Fall 2020 » Quiz 2

 C opportunity cost.

-D recession and unemployment
+D supply and demand.

 E economic growth.